otwcode/open-doors-eFiction/README.md

 pytest
 ```

 Continuous Integration is provided by GitHub Actions, configured in the `.github/workflows` folder.
-There are separate workflows for Linux vs MacOS and Windows because as of September 2020, the latter don't support services.
+There are separate workflows for GNU/Linux vs MacOS and Windows because as of September 2020, the latter don't support services.

 ## Known Issues
 #### "Refusing to allow an OAuth App" when pushing to GitHub